SERVIR-Amazonia/suriname-training/intro-gee-1/image-vector.md

 Thus, the layer will be available in the Layer Manager but is not loaded to the map once the code is run.

 Now, we can filter the collection of features.
 We are also going to use the `Map.centerObject` function to center the map to Suriname.
+The first argument to this function is the object we want to center the map to (in this case, the `suriname` variable, our polygon).
+The second argument is the zoom level, which ranges from 1 to 24.
 We chose a zoom level of 7.
-Zoom levels are from 1 to 24.

 ```javascript
 var suriname = countries.filter(ee.Filter.eq('ADM0_NAME', 'Suriname'));